microsoft/xlang/design_notes/XDN05 - xlang Binary Interface.md

 The return value of these function is the new reference count of the system.
 As per the COM standard, this value is intended to be used only for test purposes.

+> in windows, the accuate ref count is not always returned

 ``` cpp
 uint32_t AddRef();
 uint32_t Release();
 ```
+> TODO: are addref and release thread safe? standard definition is dependent on apartments, which aren't a part of xlang.

 ### IXlangObject